Thomas Tooke: The History of Prices

-Tooke is best known for his History of Prices and of the State of the Circulation during the Years 1793–1856 (6 vols., 1838–1857).
+Tooke is best known for his A History of Prices and of the State of the Circulation during the Years 1793–1856 (6 vols., 1838–1857).
 In the first four volumes he treats (a) of the prices of corn, and the circumstances affecting prices; (b) the prices of produce other than corn; and (c) the state of the circulation.
 The two final volumes, written with William Newmarch, deal with railways, free trade, banking in Europe and the effects of new discoveries of gold.

 The first two volumes dealt with the period from 1793 to 1837, and were published in 1838.
 His conclusions were that the high prices which, speaking generally, ruled between 1793 and 1814 were due to a relatively large number of unfavourable seasons, coupled with the obstructions to trade which were created by the Napoleonic Wars; while the lower range of prices in the subsequent years was attributable to a series of more prolific seasons, the removal of the state of war, and improvement in the processes of manufacture and industry.

-The History of Prices was completed in six volumes; the third, dealing with the years 1838–9, was published in 1840, the fourth in 1848, and the fifth and sixth in 1857, the year before Tooke's death.
+A History of Prices was completed in six volumes; the third, dealing with the years 1838–9, was published in 1840, the fourth in 1848, and the fifth and sixth in 1857, the year before Tooke's death.
 The whole work comprises an analysis of the financial and commercial history of the period which it covers.
 The later volumes record of the steps by which Tooke gradually severed himself from the supporters of the currency theory, the direct heirs of the bullionists of 1810 and 1819.
 This summary of Tooke's views represents his opinions as they took shape between 1840 and 1844, and were defined in his Enquiry into the Currency Principle (1844).
 But in his earlier writings there are many passages inconsistent with his later opinions.